 - Children's Play Area - Location: Airside, between Gates 12 and 14

-- Currency Exchange - There are foreign exchange counters open 24 hours at Gates 8, 18 and 22 (Airside).
+- Currency Exchange - There are foreign exchange counters open 24 hours in Terminals 1, 2 and 3 (Airside).

-- Food / Dining - Thanks to a few readers, they tell me that there are a few food and beverage concessions that are open 24 hours including: McDonald's • Baskin Robbins • Costa Coffee.
+- Food & Drinks - Thanks to a few readers, they tell me that there are a few food and beverage concessions that are open 24 hours including: McDonald's • Baskin Robbins • Costa Coffee.
 See also Meal Vouchers below.

 - Health Club - Passengers can use the swimming pool, jacuzzi and gym on an hourly basis.
 Location: G-Force, Airside, Fees range between Dhs 15 (approx US$ 5) and Dhs 30 (approx US$ 8).
 Massage services are also available.